Folwark: History

 In Poland, serfdom was regulated and increased by the Statutes of Piotrków (1496) and by the Privilege of Toruń (1520), statutory privileges granted by kings to szlachta.
 With the fall of prices of agricultural goods at the end of the 17th century, the folwark economy went into crisis, and attempts by the szlachta to increase production by increasing the size of their folwarks (usually by appropriating peasant lands) and by demanding more labour (usually by increasing the peasant workload) only compounded the economic crisis and further worsened the fate of the peasants, who had been no poorer than their average counterparts in Western Europe.

 In Lithuania, serfdom was fully established during the Volok Reform in the mid-16th century.

 Until the late 18th century folwarks remained the basis of szlachta economic and political power.
 After the abolition of serfdom in Poland from the late 18th century onwards, folwarks used paid labour.

 Folwarks were abolished by the People's Republic of Poland with the Polish Committee of National Liberation decree of 6 September 1944, concerned with agricultural reform.
 After the end of the Second World War, folwarks were nationalised at the behest of the Polish Workers' Party, resulting in PGRs, state-owned collective rural enterprises (Państwowe Gospodarstwo Rolne, 1949 onwards) or partitioned, usually with little or no compensation to their owners.

+In modern-day Latvia, the terms folverks, folvarks and folverķis were mostly used in Latgale and Augšzeme (eastern Selonia) until the 20th century.
+In other regions, the German-origin word pusmuiža (pmž.; from HalbGutshof) was more common.